kaleidawave/ezno/checker/specification/specification.md

 - Argument of type { a: 2 } is not assignable to parameter of type T

-> I think reasons contains more information
+> I think reasons contains more information for the T parameter

 #### Function parameter subtyping